 You said it is an optional provision.
 Does that mean we can allow hardship withdrawals “on the fly”?

-No. In order for a plan to grant hardship distributions, the plan document must specific include the feature and spell out the parameters that apply.
+No. In order for a plan to grant hardship distributions, the plan document must specifically include the feature and spell out the parameters that apply.

 What types of situations qualify for a hardship distribution?

 The regulations have two different standards that can be applied – the safe harbor standard and the non-safe-harbor standard.
 Due to the extremely subjective nature of the words "financial hardship" many plans apply the safe harbor standard since it spells out the situations that qualify.

 There are six of them.
 They are payment of …

 - Expenses for a medical care that is tax-deductible (under Tax Code section 213(d)) to the individual and is not reimbursable by insurance.

 Usually medical expenses must exceed a certain percentage of a person’s income before they are deductible; however, that percentage requirement is ignored for this purpose.
 Also, medical expenses incurred by a participant’s spouse and dependents qualify as a financial hardship.

 It is important to note that if the expense is subject to reimbursement by an insurance company at a later date, it does not qualify as a hardship even if the participant is required to make payment up front and await reimbursement.

 - Costs related to the purchase of a principal residence.

 This must be the participant’s primary home; it cannot be a vacation home.
 The hardship withdrawal is not restricted to the purchase price and can include other items that are directly tied to the transaction such as closing costs.
 In addition, if a participant will immediately build a house, a hardship withdrawal can be taken for the purchase of the land on which the house will be built.